Skip links

 January 19, 2024

-The Japanese Smart Lander for Investigating Moon (SLIM) of the Japan Aerospace Exploration Agency (JAXA) lands in Mare Nectaris, in the eastern equatorial zone of the visible face of the Moon.
-The probe, it later discovers, has landed upside down, due to a problem with
+The Japan Aerospace Exploration Agency’s (JAXA) Smart Lander for Investigating Moon (SLIM) probe lands in Mare Nectaris, in the eastern equatorial region of the nearside of the Moon.
+The probe later discovers that it landed upside down due to an engine problem, but its instruments

 October 13, 2023